Connected Dumps

 - Find the offset — use auto-sync search or manually align known landmarks with shift-scroll

-- Transfer aligned maps — use "Perfectly aligned maps" to batch-import all maps that haven't moved
+- Transfer aligned maps — in the Map Transfer Monitor, click Aligned to batch-import all Perfectly Aligned maps

 - Transfer maps one by one — verify each map's alignment visually, then press Ctrl+T to transfer

-- Transfer modified values — switch to cross-pane diff mode, navigate diffs with M/N, and use cell transfer to copy changed values
+- Transfer modified values — switch to cross-pane diff mode, navigate diffs with M / N, and use cell transfer to copy changed values

 Keyboard Reference